CSE210-Team-09/cse210-fa24-group09/admin/adrs/ADR3.md

 We considered a variety of unit test frameworks for our CI/CD pipeline, such as Jest, Ava, and Tape.

+Jest:
+- Relatively lightweight
+- Easy to set up
+- Compatible with ESLint
--Jest is relatively lightweight, easy to set up, and compatible with ESLint.
-It also allows for coverage reporting and snapshot testing, which may be useful when testing changes to elements in a page.
+- Also allows for coverage reporting and snapshot testing, which may be useful when testing changes to elements in a page

+Ava:
+- Minimalistic in its design
+- Maintains an isolated environment for each unit test
+- Allows parallel testing
--Ava is minimalistic in its design, maintains an isolated environment for each unit test, and allows parallel testing.
-It also enforces atomic testing, which is useful in ensuring good practices with our tests.
+- Also enforces atomic testing, which is useful in ensuring good practices with our tests

+Tape:
+- Also allows parallel testing
+- Is easy to extend
+- Setup is straightforward
--Tape also allows parallel testing, is easy to extend, and the setup is straightforward.
-It does not require test runners, which would make it easier to write unit tests.
+- Does not require test runners, which would make it easier to write unit tests

 ## Decision Outcome